 Beautiful bouquets of flowers

-I have often wondered what a young woman thinks when she is given a bouquet of flowers wrapped in newsprint that one sees occasionally at the florist or supermarket.
+I have often wondered what a young woman thinks when she is given a bouquet of flowers wrapped in newsprint that one sees occasionally at the supermarket.
 The contrast between the beautiful blooms and the envelope is striking, making a statement.
 Most would consider it ugly.

 Does she think that he’s cheap?
 He simply cannot afford a decent bouquet.
 Or is she contemplating that when she says “I do” she is always going to be getting second best?
 It is definitely time to start looking for someone who thinks more highly of her.